Batman OnStar commercials: Comics

 Two special edition Batman comic books were released in conjunction with the ads.
 The first one was a five-page story featuring the Riddler.
 The second one was an eight-page story featuring Mr. Freeze.

 In addition to print comics, OnStar and DC Comics created a "state-of-the-art animated interactive comic for the Web, at www.onstar.com," which let readers "shape their experience by using Personal Calling and OnStar Virtual Advisor at critical moments in the story."
 Both Bruce Thomas and Curtis Armstrong reprised their roles from the live-action ads, voicing Batman and the Joker respectively in the "webisodes".

 Trading cards

 An oversize, 5 × 3 in (when separated at the perforations) trading card set was distributed at trade shows to promote OnStar's vehicle services, using their licensed Batman "sponsor".
 They were issued as perforated 8-card strips, sealed with tape (and the tape seal cannot be removed without damaging the cards).
-The back of the cards describe OnStar's services as well as providing contact information.
+The back of the cards describes OnStar's services, as well as providing contact information.
 They also give a brief history of Batman from his debut in 1939 through his adding new OnStar tools to the Batmobile in the year 2002.